HandyFriends/HandyFriends/README.md

 - **Category:**
 Contactless and Same Day Help
 - **Mobile:**
-iOS only
+iOS only for the time being, but can be expanded to other mobile platforms, as well as a desktop web app.
 - **Story:**
 An app for independent contractors to attract customers; Normal people can place an "order" for immediate help from anyone with the skills nearby.
 Contractors are able to charge their own rates and pick up jobs nearby real time.
 - **Market:**
+Homeowners looking for reliable and responsive help with small household repairs and maintenance tasks.
-Contractors looking for more income.
-Contractors can be plumbers, electricians, mechanics and etc.
+Service providers looking to serve the 'no job is too small' market.
+Target service providers can be plumbers, electricians, mechanics and etc.
-Customers are everyday citizens with maintenece issues at home.
+- **Scope:**

 - **Habit:**

-- **Scope:**
+Homeowners will use this app frequently to find dependable and trustworthy service providers that can take care of the small repair and maintenance tasks.
+Service providers will use the app to post information about their services and be able to generate income.

 ## Product Spec